 The Trustee of AvSuper is AvSuper Pty Ltd, a professional corporate trustee company which ensures that the Fund operates in the best interests of all members.
-The Trustee consists of a Board of eight Trustee Directors governed by the AvSuper Constitution and Trust Deed.
+The Trustee consists of a Board of nine Trustee Directors governed by the AvSuper Constitution and Trust Deed.

 - meets APRA’s Fit and Proper Standards